LuizGustavoR/intro-selenium-java/README.md

 # intro-selenium-java

 I've created this repository with the objective to learn about web test automation projects using:
-- Java, Selenium, Cucumber, TestNG and Maven.
+- Java, Selenium, Cucumber, TestNG, Maven and Docker.

 ---